 The library serves a vital educational role at The Seattle School, offering resources for student and faculty research and supporting the curricular and administrative information needs of the school.
-The library's collection includes more than 22,000 print books and audiovisuals, and nearly 200,000 electronic books.
-Materials are organized according to the Library of Congress classification system and holdings are accessed through a web-based catalog on the library's website.
+The library's collection includes more than 22,000 print books and audiovisuals, and more than 200,000 electronic books.
+Materials are organized according to the Library of Congress classification.
+The library catalog can be found on the library's website.

-The library subscribes to the premier online databases in the fields of psychology, religion and general studies; including PsycINFO, AtlaPlus, and Academic Search Complete.
-Subscriptions to full-text journal packages such as PsycARTICLES and ATLA Serials Plus provide students with more than 12,000 titles in full text.
+The library subscribes to the premier online databases in the fields of psychology, religion and general studies; including PsycINFO, AtlaPlus, and Academic Search Ultimate.
+Subscriptions to full-text journal packages such as PsycARTICLES and ATLA Serials Plus provide students with more than 15,000 titles in full text.
 In addition to the onsite collection and online resources, students can request materials from libraries across North America through interlibrary loan.
 Every attempt is made to obtain requested material, either by buying it for the library collection, or borrowing it from another library.
-The library maintains a class Reserves collection, with at least one copy of every required book for the current term.
-Class Reserves are for in-library use or overnight check out only.
-In addition, most recommended materials listed on course syllabi will be available in the general collection of the library.
+The library maintains a Class Reserves physical collection, with at least one copy of every required book for the current term.
+Although not guaranteed, when available and affordable, digital copies of Reserve books are purchased and links to them are posted to the appropriate class page.
+Physical copies of Class Reserves are intended for in-library use or overnight check out only.
+In addition, most recommended materials listed on course syllabi will be available in the library.